jas-chu/movieSearcher/README.md

 * Fix the visual difference when show names are longer.
 * Hide favorites/seen icons from the favorites home page.
 * Separate home and result pages probably.
+* Ability to remove an item from favorites.